silverstripe/deprecation-checker/README.md

     - For example `bin/deprecation-changelog-generator generate --dir=~/dump/changelog`

 This tool uses the `composer` binary on your machine directly, so you shouldn't have any trouble with hitting API rate limits, etc.

+## Limitations

+- The parsing library used doesn't currently pick up on [enums](https://www.php.net/manual/en/language.types.enumerations.php)
+- The parsing library used doesn't currently pick up on globally-scoped consts
+- Due to https://github.com/code-lts/doctum/issues/76 types may not evaluate completely to FQCN